 Let’s imagine for a second that agriculture really was “bad”, somehow.

-But it still remains to be explained how come millions of people were stupid enough to keep planting and harvesting, never looking back to their past of hunting and gathering.
+It still remains to be explained how come millions of people were stupid enough to keep planting and harvesting, never looking back to their past of hunting and gathering.

 Or how come agriculture conquered the world, together with the populations that used it.